hSuite Getting

 already.

 2. Unpack it to somewhere e.g c:\mytest 3.
 Go into the hsuite dir and run hpatcher.exe 4.
-Select some patches, and click Apply.
-5. Click Customise.
+(Optional) Select some patches, and click Apply.
+(Optional) 5.
+Click Customise.
+Fill in the form;

 ||||||||||||||